pagkly/Zed/Investopedia3/How to Use the Winsorized Mean.md

 ## Learn More About Winsorized Mean

-For related insight, read more about the [differences between key mean calculations](https://www.investopedia.com/ask/answers/06/geometricmean.asp).
+For related insight, read more about the [[differences between key mean calculations]](https://www.investopedia.com/ask/answers/06/geometricmean.asp).